featurist/banana-shark/README.md

 ## Nested Contexts

-Nested `describe` blocks take a _mutation_ instead of a factory as their first argument, which is passed the result of the outer block's factory or mutation, for example:
+Nested `describe` blocks take a _mutating_ factory as their first argument, which is passed the outer block's subject, for example:

 ```js
 describe(